Top 10 TV Shows of 1978: Nielsen Ratings & Network Turf War

 It also says a lot about the breadth of late-70s audiences.
 Even as television got better at selling glamour, innuendo, and high-concept appeal, a huge number of viewers still wanted something emotionally steady and openly heartfelt.
 Not everything had to sparkle.
 Sometimes people just wanted to cry a little and feel like decency still existed.

-Why it ranked: it offered family drama with real emotional stakes, proving sincerity still had serious muscle in late-70s prime time.
+Why it ranked it offered family drama with real emotional stakes, proving sincerity still had serious muscle in late-70s prime time.

 #4 (tie) — 60 Minutes